 On a king I like three euros with two king shams and the same triangle of throws or a super long lumbar.

 Inserts.
 The last bit of helpful info would be inserts.
 Always buy an insert that is larger than your pillow cover so that your pillows will look nice and full.
 I like these HERE.
-I never recommend buying inserts from the place you buy the pillows because Amazon prices just can’t be beat.

 And hi-ya!
 You are done.
 Now do a nice karate chop like so: Fluff the pillow between both of your hand so all the stuffing is evenly dispursed.
 Set the pillow where you want it and pull the top corners taut.
 Now, karate chop right down the middle (not too hard).
 Tada.
 You’re a pro pillow-styler.